Git Quick Start Guide

 2d7b647a0f7330e3470ebe05fe039d9107624479 (HEAD -> dev, origin/dev) copy file

-SSH key login failed
+SSH key login failure

 If the SSH connection prompts the following error: